Top 10 best plug-in hybrids 2023

 Read full reviewWatch video

-Plug-in hybrid powertrains work well in SUVs as they offer much lower running costs, without the need to sacrifice luxury features.
+Plug-in hybrid powertrains work well in SUVs as they can boost efficiency without the need to sacrifice engine power.
 There’s no better example of this than our Best Large Plug-In Hybrid, the Lexus NX.
 Like most Lexus models, the NX gets a striking exterior design and a well-appointed interior.
 The NX has ditched the clunky touchpad Lexus infotainment systems of old in favour of a stunning 14-inch touchscreen, with sleek-looking digitised climate control dials.

 The NX 450h+ plug-in hybrid is rather expensive to buy, but it should no doubt be a hit with company car drivers.
-With an electric range of up to 40 miles, the NX not only should be able to cover most commutes on electric power alone, but it falls into the low 8% BiK tax bracket, too.
-With three motors working in tandem – one petrol and two electric – the plug-in NX offers a smooth and refined driving experience and will even act as a regular self-charging hybrid once the battery is depleted, thus keeping down fuel bills.
+With an electric range of up to 40 miles, the NX not only should be able to cover most commutes on electric power alone, but it falls into the low 8% BiK tax bracket (until April 2025), too.
+With the petrol engine working in tandem with two electric motors, the plug-in NX offers a smooth and refined driving experience and will even act as a regular self-charging hybrid once the battery is depleted.

 Carbuyer rating